Jestzer/Configuration.File.Profiler/README.md

 - Supports R2012a-R2023b
 - Is developed independently and is no way associated with MathWorks
 - PluginScriptsLocation can be used to point to the individual script paths that need to be specified for R2016b and older
+- Warnings about readability are necessary to make this function work for R2012a-R2016a.
+Please disregard them.